 Here's why the Detroit Red Wings are 'going to re-evaluate the whole goalie big picture'

-Beyond James Reimer getting what already was a scheduled start against the Montreal Canadiens, the Detroit Red Wings are working through what makes the most sense regarding their goaltending.
+Beyond James Reimer getting what already was a scheduled start against the Montreal Canadiens on Thursday night, the Detroit Red Wings are working through what makes the most sense regarding their goaltending.

-They host the Columbus Blue Jackets Saturday, then depart for a week-long trip to Stockholm, Sweden, for a pair of back-to-back games.
-Lalonde said earlier this week that Reimer and Husso would each get one of the two games before the Sweden trip, but after Husso let in five goals against the New York Rangers, Lalonde sounded like that could change.
+They host the Columbus Blue Jackets on Saturday, then depart for a week-long trip to Stockholm, Sweden, for back-to-back games against the Ottawa Senators and Toronto Maple Leafs.
+Head coach Derek Lalonde said earlier this week that Reimer and Ville Husso would each get one of the two games before the Sweden trip, but after Husso let in five goals against the New York Rangers, Lalonde sounded like that could change.

 "We're going to re-evaluate the whole goalie big-picture," he said.